-The brain can be divided into three areas, the cerebrum, the brainstem, and the cerebellum.
+The brain can be divided into 3 main parts: the cerebrum, the brainstem, and the cerebellum.

 Anencephaly is a birth defect that affects the brain and skull bones.
 With this condition, the brain is not fully formed.
 It often lacks part or all of the cerebrum.